-Tim counsels public and private companies, financial services organizations, and executives under investigation by government agencies including the Securities and Exchange Commission (SEC) and the Department of Justice (DOJ).
+Tim counsels public and private companies, financial services organizations, and executives under investigation by government agencies including the Securities and Exchange Commission (SEC), the Department of Justice (DOJ), the Financial Industry Regulatory Authority (FINRA) and state regulators.
 He also helps clients who have suffered major data breaches navigate the investigations, disclosures, and litigation that follow a breach, and he helps clients develop programs and policies that minimize cyber risk.
 A former federal law clerk, Tim also defends clients in complex litigation, including class actions and securities litigation.

 Outside of the firm, Tim is an active member of the Texas legal community.
 He currently serves on the Board of the Texas Young Lawyers Association, following four years of service as a director of the Dallas Association of Young Lawyers.
 He was a member of the 2012 DAYL Leadership Class.
 In 2012, Tim served as a visiting prosecutor for the City of Arlington, Texas, trying five cases to jury verdict.
 He has also represented numerous clients through the Dallas Volunteer Attorney Program, including trying a state-court matter to a jury verdict in 2013.

 EducationTexas A&M University (B.A., History, 2006)

 William and Mary School of Law (J.D., 2009)

 Significant AccomplishmentsInternal investigation and remediation of a data security breach at a Fortune 200 transportation company; civil prosecution of entity responsible for the security breach.